codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

     }
 }
 ```
-This is sample code to test our arg parser.
-We have given an input which contains different parameters, comma separated from each other.
-The values of the parameters are written ahead of them after eequal to sign.
-Then we checking out args data using asset statements.
+This is a sample code to test our arg parser.
+We have given an input that contains different parameters and is comma-separate from each other.
+The values of the parameters are written ahead of them after the equal to sign.
+Then we checked out args data using assert statements.
 The assert statements work as follows:

 1.
 ```rs
 assert!(arg_parser.all_consumed().is_err());
 ```
-First we will check if all the paramters have been consumed or not.
+First we will check if all the parameters have been consumed or not.
 We are asserting that some error should be thrown in this case.
-Which is true, an error will be thrown because we have not used any parameters yet and they are present in the args.
+This is true, an error will be thrown because we have not used any parameters yet and they are present in the args.
 Hence this assertion is true.

 2.
 ```rs